When Do You Need a Psychiatrist?

-Allow our adult ADHD doctor to perform a comprehensive evaluation.
-Review the following symptoms below.
-When they’ve interfering with your enjoyment or success in life, you could be dealing with ADHD.
+The doctor at our ADHD mood and behavior center can perform a comprehensive evaluation.
+Review the following symptoms below to see if they apply to you.
+When they’re interfering with your enjoyment or success in life, you could be dealing with ADHD.

 - Impulsive Behaviors